WeibelLab/hxi-website/content/faq/join-us/index.md

 In order to engage with the HXI Lab as an Undergraduate Student, please look at [current projects](/research), and engage with the [students or postdocs](/people) working on projects that you are interested in.
 Also keep an eye out for emails that your major or department advisors might send out for opportunities for specific projects.

+After having discussed fit and spefics of the project, including the number of units (2 or 4), undergraduate students interested in engaging in 199 courses should submit a request for 199 independent research projects via [EASy](https://academicaffairs.ucsd.edu/Modules/Students/PreAuth).
+Submitted requests will be reviewed and if approved by Prof. Weibel and the Department, the registrar will create a new CSE 199 section and students will be able to enroll.

 <hr/>
 <a name="postdoc"/>